Task Cycle Time

 Task Cycle Time measures the elapsed time between when a task is started (moved to an active state) and when it is completed in Asana.
 It captures the actual working duration of tasks, excluding time spent waiting in the backlog.

-Why task cycle time matters for Asana users
+Why Task Cycle Time matters for Asana users

 Cycle time is a direct measure of process efficiency.
 Long cycle times indicate bottlenecks, excessive work-in-progress, or tasks that are too large.
 Reducing cycle time improves delivery predictability and enables faster feedback loops.